If you’re going through a challenging time, try memoir therapy, and start to write your way to a happier life. Here’s how I did it.

 When you feel confident that a happily-ever-after awaits you, then you wind up acting more confidently.
 And this confidence helps you to do the actions of a hero – which then leads you more swiftly to your hero’s happy ending!

 The pain inside your mind is not a reality.
 It’s just one singular story you’ve chosen to tell yourself.
 We live in a world of a million interpretations.
 You must resist being stuck on just one interpretation.
 When you write a memoir, you become far more open to seeking out a wide range of interpretations – including many happy, enlightened and optimistic interpretations.

-When you write a memoir, you quickly become a better story teller of your life – more adept at viewing your struggle as a beautiful growth opportunity – a true hero’s journey!
+When you choose to explore memoir therapy, you quickly become a better story teller of your life.
+You become more adept at viewing your struggle as a beautiful growth opportunity – a true hero’s journey!